Iranian police clash with protesters over currency plunge

 Police fired tear gas to disperse the demonstrators, angered by the plunge in the value of the rial.
 Protesters denounced President Mahmoud Ahmadinejad as a "traitor" whose policies had fuelled the crisis.

-In a clampdown on the unofficial foreign currency market, a number of traders selling dollars were arrested after authorities ordered security forces to take action against those they see as speculators.
+In a clampdown on the unofficial foreign currency market, a number of traders selling dollars were arrested after authorities ordered security forces to take action against those it sees as speculators.

 Panicking Iranians have scrambled to buy hard currency, pushing down the rial whose increasing weakness is hurting living standards and threatening jobs.